KittenLord/summaries/rfc9110-HTTP-Semantics.md

 A user agent SHOULD send Content-Length when the method defines a meaning for enclosed content and it is not sending Transfer-Encoding.
 For example, for a POST request a user sends Content-Length even if it is 0.
 A user agent SHOULD NOT send a Content-Length header if the request message isn't supposed to or doesn't have content.

 A server MAY send a Content-Length header in a response to a HEAD request.
-A server MUST NOT do so, if it wouldn't be equal for a response to a GET request.
+A server MUST NOT do so if it wouldn't be equal for a response to a GET request.

 A server MAY send a Content-Length header field in a 304 response to a conditional GET request.
 It MUST NOT do so, unless this number would be equal in a 200 response